xpack/xmake-js/doc/cli/xmake-test.md

 ## Description

-This command identifies the tests by enumerating all listed folders, down to depth, that have an `xmake-test.json` file.
+This command identifies the tests by enumerating all listed folders, down to `depth`, that have a `xmake.json` file with a `name` definition.

-Each profile creates a subfolder in the CWD, named `build/test-name-target-toolchain-profile`, where `name` is the test name.
+Each configuration creates a subfolder in the CWD, named `build/test-name-target-profile-toolchain`, where `name` is the test name.

-Each profile is build and the result is executed.
+Each configuration is build and the result is executed.

-If multiple names are defined for target/toolchain/profile, a matrix of tests is constructed.
+If multiple names are defined for target/profile/toolchain, a matrix of tests is constructed.

-All names must be letters, dash, or digits.
+All names must be letters, dashes, or digits.
 When used to create paths, case is not significative and all letters are converted to lowercase.

-When started in an xPack root folder (a valid `package.json` file is present), if no explicit folders are given, the default folder is `{{ package.directories.test | default 'test' }}`.
+When started in an xPack root folder (a valid `package.json` file is present), if no explicit folder names are given, the default folder is `{{ package.directories.test | default 'test' }}`.